oanaprf/some-js-basics/index.md

 Perfect square: 1
 ```
 > Notice that the `numbers` array contains two perfect squares, but `find` will only return the first one, i.e. 1.
+> Keep in mind that if the `find` function does not actually find the desired result, it will return `undefined`.
+So, if you would use it to find an object in an array of objects, make sure you have a fallback value before processing the desired object.

 ### `some`